By Frank Rotering | February 1, 2018

 - The two-degree limit makes the story about stabilized concentrations credible.
 If the limit were either a realistic temperature or a realistic GHG level it would be obvious to all that the danger point was reached long ago.
 This would fatally undermine a strategy that assumes rising concentrations for decades to come.
 (Credibility is also the likely explanation for the switch from the UNFCCC’s concentration-based goal to today’s temperature-based goal: the concentration level keeps rising, but the two-degree limit has not yet been reached.)

-- The marginalization of geoengineering, in part through the “negative emissions” deception, achieves two ends.
-First, it eliminates GHG removals as a serious option, again restricting policy initiatives to emissions reductions.
+- The marginalization of geoengineering achieves two ends.
+First, it eliminates GHG removals as a serious option, again restricting policy initiatives to emission reductions.
 Second, it allows solar radiation management (SRM) to be sidelined.
 Acknowledging the existential necessity of SRM, particularly in the Arctic, would reveal the gravity of the GHG crisis and weaken a strategy that relies crucially on the continued complacency of concerned minds.

 Edits and Updates: Dec.
 18/18